-What exactly is an antioxidant (and why do we need them)?
+What exactly is an antioxidant (and why does your body... and your skin... need them)?

 Well, let's take a big step back and look at why antioxidants are even necessary for life.